-Interlibrary Loan is a service for Cornell faculty, staff and registered students.
-Interlibrary Loan allows Cornell Library users to borrow physical material from other libraries and universities, as well as obtain copies of articles or chapters from titles that are not held by Cornell University Library.
+Interlibrary Loan is a service for Cornell faculty, staff, and registered students.
+Interlibrary Loan allows our users to borrow physical materials from other libraries and universities, as well as copies of articles or chapters from titles that are not held by Cornell University Library.

-Books can also be borrowed using Borrow Direct.
+Book can also be borrowed through Borrow Direct.
 Copies of articles and chapters from titles held by Cornell can be requested using ScanIt.
-Institutions and individuals not affiliated with Cornell should see the Interlibrary Lending page for details about policies and charges.
+Institutions and individuals not affiliated with Cornell should see the Interlibrary Loans for Non-Cornelians page for details about policies and charges.

 What can be requested on Interlibrary Loan?